16 May 2026

 }

-That gist only scratched the surface of the design space, and the approach had a cost: all primitive types were boxed.
+That 2019 gist only scratched the surface of the design space, and left performance as an open question — all primitive types were boxed. refined-type — a library of domain primitives backed by value classes — is the answer.

 Value classes are objects without identity.
 They carry behavior and invariants, but store like primitives — the JVM is free to inline them wherever they appear: into a register, into another object’s fields, into an array slot.